testdrivenio/reactive-django/article.md

 Developing [Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application) (SPAs) are very popular in recent times with the rise of dedicated frontend frameworks like [React](https://reactjs.org/), [Vue.js](https://vuejs.org/) among others.
 In fact, in most cases, Django is being used as a REST API backend consumed by a dedicated frontend.
 However, some functionalities that this frontend framework gives like DOM manipulation without a refresh of the entire page could be made possible in Django.
 Technologies like [Unicorn](https://www.django-unicorn.com/docs/) which you'll learn in this tutorial helps you achieve this functionality.
 Therefore, you can still take advantage of the amazing things Django offers and at the same time add reactivity to your Django application.

-There are several benefits to using Unicorn as it saves you the time of learning a dedicated frontend framework as great SEO support since it is Django under the hood.
+There are several benefits to using Unicorn as it saves you the time of learning a dedicated frontend framework, as great SEO support since it is Django under the hood.
 It also works seamlessly with Django and is very easy to install.

 According to [Unicorn](https://www.django-unicorn.com/docs/), how it works is that it makes AJAX calls in the background, and dynamically updates the DOM.
 In this tutorial, you'll learn how to work with Unicorn and build a full-stack reactive website in Django with no JavaScript.